ParaStation/pscom/README.md

 - CUDA libraries for CUDA awareness of `pscom`

 #### Other
+- `popt` library, a command line option parsing library used by some of the tools in the `bin` folder
 - Parastation Management (`psmgmt`) library
 - cmocka Library for unit tests